0xcacti/0xcacti.com/README.md

 ```

 I created the cat on my homepage all by myself.
 I decided to name him "Glumly".
-If you are an ascii artist that can make cool cats (or other animals), I will pay you in ETH for the art.
+If you are an ascii artist that can make cool cats, I will pay you in ETH for the art.
 I like Glumly, but he is a little goofy.

 ### Warning